ArminJo/NeoPatterns/README.md

 # Revision History
 ### Version 2.1.0
 - Changed signature of NeoPatterns(NeoPixel * aUnderlyingNeoPixelObject).
-Swapped 4. and 5. parameter.
+Swapped 4. and 5. parameter to make it consistent to the NeoPixel signature.
 - Added OpenLedRace example.
 - Function `setPixelOffsetForPartialNeoPixel()` in NeoPixel.cpp added.
 ### Version 2.0.0